Xcraft-Inc/xcraft-core-goblin/README.md

   }
 }

-// Give the persistence config at last arg. const goblin = new Goblin (goblinName, logicState, logicHandlers, persistenceConfig);
+// Give the persistence config at last argument const goblin = new Goblin (goblinName, logicState, logicHandlers, persistenceConfig);
 ```